 Ohio State University Extension in Medina does NOT perform soil or water tests on site.

-Soil samples must be sent away BY THE LANDOWNER to a soil lab of his or her choosing.
+Soil samples must be mailed by a homeowner to a soil lab of his or her choosing.
 Soil tests range in price.
 We suggest contacting a few different labs before choosing one in order to compare pricing and compare what information each lab provides in their soil test.
 Instructions on soil sampling and a list of soil laboratories in Ohio can be found at the link below.

 Spencer Feed and Supply Store, Spencer, OH

 227 North Main St. (Rt.
 301), Spencer, OH, 44275 / pH: 330.648.2111

 - Bring apprx.
 2 cups of soil in container to store.
 They will package and mail.

 - Spencer Feed uses A&L Great Lakes Lab in Indiana

 - Allow time for shipping, testing, and results to be returned

 Medina County Soil and Water Conservation District, Medina, OH

 6090 Wedgewood Rd (rt 161)., Medina, OH / pH: 330.722.9322